Getting Follow-up Medical Care

 Before You Go:

-- Bring paper, so you can take notes, or ask if you can tape-record the answers.
+- Bring paper, so you can take notes, or ask if you can use a device to record the answers.

 - Ask someone to come with you to your doctor visits.
 A friend or family member can help you think about and understand what was said.
 He or she also may think of new questions to ask.